leondz/hatespeechdata/README.md

 * Level of annotation: Posts, structured into 10 chats, with token level information
 * Platform: Synthetic / Whatsapp
 * Medium: Text
-* Annotation process: The chats were developed synthetically, by children using Whatsapp as a form of role-play (each given roles with one researcher as the victim).
-Then, they were annotated by the researchers.
-* Annotation agreement: Dice coefficient: 0.8 (based on one chat of 1,000 tokens)
 * Reference: Sprugnoli, R., Menini, S., Tonelli, S., Oncini, F. and Piras, E., 2018.
 Creating a WhatsApp Dataset to Study Pre-teen Cyberbullying.
 In: Proceedings of the 2nd Workshop on Abusive Language Online (ALW2) Month: October.
 Brussels, Belgium: Association for Computational Linguistics, pp.51-59.